ChethanKacham/ModelEarthProjects/location/setup/guides/local.md

 ```

 Page should be up at http://localhost:8080
+Avoid using `npm run dev` or you'll get a message that the backend did not build.
 If you encounter issues, see our [Detailed Install Notes](../).

 ## Using Docker w/ Ollama